Legend of the Demon Cat: Plot

 Kukai and Bai Letian visit Yang Guifei's tomb.
 They realize Yang Guifei was buried alive in the coffin from the marks inside.
 They realize that the plot was actually meant to trick Yang Guifei and the Emperor had no plans to rescue her from the tomb.
 This was because nobody could bear the guilt of killing her.

-Yang's two loyal charges Bai Ling and Bai Long attend at her grave.
-Bai Ling confesses that he was aware of the plan to trick Yang Guifei and put poison into her wine so she would not suffer.
+Yang's two loyal charges Dan Long and Bai Long attend at her grave.
+Dan Long confesses that he was aware of the plan to trick Yang Guifei and put poison into her wine so she would not suffer.
 Bai Long is shocked at this.
 He refuses to abandon the grave.
-Bai long sacrifices himself and imbues his spirit into the black cat.
+Bai Long sacrifices himself and imbues his spirit into the black cat.
 When his spirit melded with that of the cat he learned that the poison did not work and Yang Guifei was buried alive.
 The (now) demon cat returned to the palace and attacks the Emperor putting a curse on him.

-Kukai and Bai Letain are joined by Bai Ling at the tomb.
-The cat attacks Bai Ling.
-Bai Ling told the cat that he retrieved Bai Long's body and had put it beside Yang Guifei's.
+Kukai and Bai Letian are joined by Dan Long at the tomb.
+The cat attacks Dan Long.
+Dan Long told the cat that he retrieved Bai Long's body and had put it beside Yang Guifei's.
 Bai Long tells the cat that he is prepared to die.
 The cat goes to attack but returns to try to get onto the coffin.
 The Demon cat is unable to mount the coffin.
 He sees the image of a white crane (Bai Long is white crane) fly off and the cat dies.

-Kukai and Bai Letain are seen walking in the city.
-Bai Letain said he does not intend to change his poem even though it is not correct.
-Kukai returns to his monastery in Japan.
-He gives a sutra to a monk and ask him whether he had found the secret to life without sorrow.
+Kukai and Bai Letian are seen walking in the city.
+Bai Letian said he does not intend to change his poem even though it is not correct.
+Kukai visits the Great Qinglong Temple, as instructed by his master.
+He gives a sutra to Dan Long, now a monk there, and asks him whether he had found the secret to life without sorrow.